Lagrangian discretization of variational mean field games: Numerics

-In the following numerical simulations, we restrained ourself to a simple lagrangian given by the squared norm, $L:x\mapsto\frac{1}{2}\norm{x}^2$.
-The congestion term $F$ and the potential energy $G$ will be specific to each case.
+In the following numerical simulations, we solely consider a simple kinetic term given by the squared norm, $L:x\mapsto\frac{1}{2}\norm{x}^2$, or equivalently, $L(\gamma')=\int_{0}^{T}\frac{\norm{\gamma'(t)}}{2}dt$ with our abuse of notations.
+The congestion term $F$ and the potential energy $G$ have to be somewhat tailored to each domain, however, they will be variations on the "hard congestion" $\rho\leq 1$ for $F$ and an average distance to target points for $G$.

-The values of $F_\epsilon$ at each time steps are computed using the pysdot module for python, which allows for fast computation of integrals over Laguerre cells.
-The functional $\JDDN$, seen as a function on the positions at each time is not a convex function and we used the scipy implementation of the L-BFGS algorithm (with the gradient of $\JDDN$ computed using proposition \ref{prop:grad_bary}) to find local minimizers.

-\textbf{Evolution in a convex domain:} For this case, we took the simple congestion penalization, with $\chi_{[0;1]}$ being the convex indicator function of $[0;1]$.
-Admissible population trajectories for the continuous problem cannot have a density higher than 1 at any time or position.
-The conclusions of part \ref{part:4} apply in this case with $f=\chi_{[0;1]}$ and $f^*=\max(.,0)$ being the positive part function on $\R$.
-For $y\in(\R^d)^N$, the associated optimal density in $F_\epsilon(y)$ is given on $\Lag{i}{y}{\phi}$ by:
+\textbf{Evolution in a convex domain:} For this case, we use the simple congestion penalization, with $\chi_{[0;1]}$ being the convex indicator function of $[0;1]$.
+Admissible population trajectories for the continuous problem cannot have a density higher than 1 at almost any time or position.
+The conclusions of part \ref{part:4} apply in this case, provided $|\Omega|>1$ to guarantee existence of dual solutions.
+With $f\equiv\chi_{[0;1]}$, $f^*\equiv\max(.,0)$ is the positive part function on $\R$ and $(f^*)'=\mathds{1}_{\R^+}$ (almost everywhere).
+For $y\in(\R^d)^N$, the associated optimal density in $\mathcal{F}_\epsilon(y)$ is given on $\Lag{i}{y}{\phi}$ by the \textbf{\emph{(Density)}} condition:

 and the charged Laguerre cells (intersected with the support of $\rho$) are the intersection of the actual Laguerre cells, with the respective balls $B(y_i,\sqrt{2\epsilon\phi_i})$.
-Although proposition \ref{prop:cv_j_j*} does not apply in this case, one can expect them to give a good idea of the support of the limit measure $e_t\#\Qmin$, and we have highlighted them on the pictures instead of the actual player's positions for this reason.
+Although Proposition \ref{prop:cv_j_j*} does not apply in this case, one can expect these cells to give a good idea of the support of the limit measure $e_t\#\Qmin$, and we have highlighted them on the pictures instead of the actual player's positions for this reason.